gingerhome/gingee/docs/ai-context/ai-context.md

 - **Type:** `object`
 - **Description:** Configures Gzip compression for responses.
-- **`enabled`** (boolean): If `true`, GingerJS will compress applicable responses (like HTML, CSS, JS, and JSON) if the client's browser indicates support for it via the `Accept-Encoding` header.
+- **`enabled`** (boolean): If `true`, Gingee will compress applicable responses (like HTML, CSS, JS, and JSON) if the client's browser indicates support for it via the `Accept-Encoding` header.
 This significantly reduces bandwidth usage.

 ### logging